 - 3% of the local their ‘A’ road network

 - 6% of their ‘B’ and ‘C’ road network

-in England should have been considered for maintenance.
-These figures are in line with the previous year.
+in England were categorised as red (should have been considered for maintenance).
+These figures are broadly in line with the previous 3 years.

 Of the roads managed by Highways England: